miriamroddy/pands-problem-sheet/README.md

 # Pands Problem Sheet 2023

-In order that this be applicable to a real-world setting, comments within each program will explain the code used and to outline my thought processes, assumptions etc. so that the code is understandable.
-The purpose of variables, function etc. will be explained.
+In order that this be applicable to a real-world setting, comments within each program will explain the code used.
+I'll outline more about my thought processes, assumptions etc. here.
+References will be cited in the text and any extra texts/resources that helped with the tasks in general will be listed at the end.

-The commentary within the README is more focused on explaining each program in a more holistic manner.
-In a real-world setting, this is to help a user learn more about a project as a whole.

 ## Table of Contents